GGGGino/WarehousePath/docs/places.md

 # Places

-Places are the base main factor for calculating the best path from a Point A to B.
+Places are the main factor for calculating the best path from a Point A to B.

-A warehouse can be seen as a matrix of Place that every item has own weight.
+A warehouse can be seen as a matrix of Place that every item has its own weight.
-From this the program can create the best path:
+From this, the program can create the best path:

 **Lx** = Location